Pink cockatoo: Taxonomy and naming

+In 2023, this species was reclassified into the genus Cacatua by the International Ornithological Congress; although it represents a very basally diverging member of the clade, it shares close morphological, behavioural, and vocal features to other members of the genus.
+Due to this, the former genus Lophochroa may be better considered a monotypic subgenus of Cacatua.

-"Major Mitchell's cockatoo" has been designated the official name by the International Ornithologists' Union (IOC).
-"Pink cockatoo" was its official name (with Major Mitchell as an alternative) in the 1926 official RAOU checklist.
+Prior to 2023, "Major Mitchell's cockatoo" was designated the official name for this species by the International Ornithologists' Union (IOC).
+"Pink cockatoo" was its official name (with Major Mitchell as an alternative) in the 1926 official RAOU checklist, and was reinstated as the official name in 2023 following the IOC's taxonomic change.
 The bird became linked to Major Thomas Mitchell after he described the species in glowing terms in his books on his expeditions, calling it the "cockatoo of the interior".
 Mitchell himself called it the red-top cockatoo.
 Before this John Gould had called it Leadbeater's cockatoo (derived from the species name) in 1848, as had Lear in 1832.
-Gould added that people of the Swan River Colony called it pink cockatoo, and recorded an indigenous name Jak-kul-yak-kul Other names include desert cockatoo, and chockalott, chock-a-lock, joggle-joggle, and wee juggler, the last anglicised from the Wiradjuri wijugla.
+Gould added that people of the Swan River Colony called it pink cockatoo, and recorded an indigenous name Jak-kul-yak-kul.
+Other names include desert cockatoo, and chockalott, chock-a-lock, joggle-joggle, and wee juggler, the last anglicised from the Wiradjuri wijugla.
 In Central Australia south of Alice Springs, the Pitjantjatjara term is kakalyalya.
 Names recorded from South Australia include kukkalulla (Kokatha dialect of Western Desert language), nkuna and ungkuna (Arrernte), yangkunnu (Barngarla), and yangwina (Wirangu), and yel-le-lek (from the Wimmera), and cal-drin-ga (from the lower Murray).

+BirdLife Australia officially renamed Major Mitchell's cockatoo back to pink cockatoo in 2023, due to Mitchell's involvement in the massacre of Aboriginal people at Mount Dispersion and a general trend to make species names more culturally inclusive.

 Description

-With its soft-textured white and salmon-pink plumage and large, bright red and yellow crest, it is often described as the most beautiful of all cockatoos.
-It is named in honour of Major Sir Thomas Mitchell, who wrote, "Few birds more enliven the monotonous hues of the Australian forest than this beautiful species whose pink-coloured wings and flowing crest might have embellished the air of a more voluptuous region."
-Major Mitchell's cockatoo females and males are almost identical.
+The pink cockatoo has a soft-textured white and salmon-pink plumage and large, bright red and yellow crest.
+Its former name referenced Major Thomas Mitchell, who wrote, "Few birds more enliven the monotonous hues of the Australian forest than this beautiful species whose pink-coloured wings and flowing crest might have embellished the air of a more voluptuous region."
+Pink cockatoo females and males are almost identical.
 The males are usually bigger.
 The female has a broader yellow stripe on the crest and develop a red eye when mature.

 Reproduction and lifespan

 The bird reaches sexual maturity around 3–4 years old.
-The oldest recorded Major Mitchell's cockatoo died at 83 years old.
+The oldest recorded pink cockatoo died at 83 years old.

 Distribution and habitat

-In contrast to those of the galah, populations of Major Mitchell's cockatoos have declined rather than increased as a result of man-made changes to the arid interior of Australia.
-Where galahs readily occupy cleared and part-cleared land, Major Mitchell's cockatoos require extensive woodlands, particularly favouring conifers (Callitris spp.), sheoak (Allocasuarina spp.) and eucalypts.
-Unlike other cockatoos, Major Mitchell's pairs will not nest close to one another, so they cannot tolerate fragmented, partly cleared habitats, and their range is contracting.
+In contrast to those of the galah, populations of pink cockatoos have declined rather than increased as a result of man-made changes to the arid interior of Australia.
+Where galahs readily occupy cleared and part-cleared land, pink cockatoos require extensive woodlands, particularly favouring conifers (Callitris spp.), sheoak (Allocasuarina spp.) and eucalypts.
+Unlike other cockatoos, pink cockatoo pairs will not nest close to one another, so they cannot tolerate fragmented, partly cleared habitats, and their range is contracting.